 Look for a hospital that:

-- Is accredited by the Joint Commission or a national accreditation body such as the NABH
+- Is accredited by the Joint Commission, the quality gold standard or a national accreditation body such as the NABH

 - Has experience with your condition

 - Checks and works to improve its original quality of care

 - Tracks patient outcomes (how well the patients do)